Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 6-8 m. sun till half shadow hardy between -18/-21°C

--angusta Culms erect. to much a neglected bamboo!.
+-angusta Culms erect.
+A to much a neglected bamboo!.

 Height 4-6 m. sun till half shadow hardy between -20/-23°C

 -arcana 'Luteosulcata' One of the best varieties with deep green culms and a beautiful contrasting yellow sulcus.
-In flower!
+Survived flowering and will be flowerfree for a long period.

 Height 4-6 m. sun till half shadow hardy between -16/-20°C

 -aurea (picture down right) Shortened internodes at the base of the stiff erect stems.
-One of the less hardy Phyllostachys.
+Needs a protected place.

 Height 3-5 m. sun till half shadow hardy between -14/-16°C